qtrinh/qpipeline/POLYPHEN2-WHESS.md

 # combine all VCF files and sort base on chr and pos
+#

+# NOTE this will take a while as we combine and sort all ~45,000 transcripts by chromosomes and positions.
 cat *.vcf | grep -v ^# | sort -k1,1 -k2,2n >> $DB

 # compress the newly created database using bgzip